 At Instituto Bernabeu, we have a Poor Ovarian Response Unit.
 It comprehends medical specialists in reproductive medicine, molecular biology, genetics and reproduction biology who focus on caring for and treating cases of poor ovarian reserve.

-The presence of a Poor Ovarian Response Unit at IB means that patients have access to the latest innovations for diagnosis and treatment of this fertility issue.
+The IB’s Low Ovarian Response Unit allows patients with early ovarian failure to benefit from the latest innovations for the diagnosis and treatment of this fertility problem.
 As such, personalised solutions can be given to many couples who would otherwise have to turn to egg donation.